 Refining and marketing losses

-In this series on the biggest movers in the energy sector this week, we’ll look now at the stocks with the biggest losses in the US refining and marketing sector.
-We’ve selected refining and marketing companies with market capitalizations greater than $100 million and average trading volume greater than 100,000 shares last week.
+In this article, we’ll look at the stocks with the biggest losses in the refining and marketing sector in the United States.
+We selected refining and marketing companies with market capitalization levels greater than $100.0 million and average trading volumes greater than 100,000 shares last week.

 Among the stocks in the refining and marketing sector, Delek US Holdings (DK) saw the largest decline so far in the week ended June 15.
 It decreased from last week’s close of $56.69 to $51.92 on June 14, which is a drop of ~8.4%.
 DK fell sharply on June 11 with a decline of ~6.0%.
 On June 12, DK tried to recover some of Monday’s losses, but it fell again on June 13.

 The current decrease in Delek US Holdings stock is part of the downward trend that started after it hit its historic high of $61.57 on June 4.
 DK has fallen ~19.0% since then.

 DK is approaching its rising 50-day moving average.
 On June 14, DK traded at $51.92, and its 50-day and 200-day moving averages stood at $49.83 and $36.01, respectively.

 In the list of decliners for the week, Delek US Holdings (DK) is followed by HollyFrontier Corporation (HFC), CVR Refining (CVRR), Marathon Petroleum (MPC), and Andeavor (ANDV).
 So far this week, HFC, CVRR, MPC, and ANDV have fallen ~5.5%, ~5.4%, ~5.8%, and ~3.9%, respectively.